Introduction to forex scams

 Conclusion

 You can easily avoid them if you are alert.
 Always be careful of offshore and unregulated brokers.
 Beware of automated robot trading and signal sellers.
-These systems are full of fake claims, they are not fully verified, and they do not yield profitable results.
+These systems are full of fake claims, are not fully verified, and do not yield profitable results.

 Beware of all these forex scams.
-Also, be wary of the new forex scams.
-Before dealing with them, check if they are validated by the BASIC rule (Background Affiliation Status Information Center), created by NFA.
+Also, be wary of the new Forex scams.
+Before dealing with them, check if they are validated by the BASIC rule (Background Affiliation Status Information Center) created by NFA.